asarantsev/Gaussian-Innovations/README.md

 model0.py is simulating this simplest model

+model1.py is simulating the more complicated 5-series model

+model2.py is simulating the 6-series model

 data2025.xlsx is the data file 1927--2025

 check-model.py is checking six-series model with the new valuation measure in